HomeOpinion & AnalysisThe Seesaw of Trump’s tariffs: Progress or Pitfall?

 Trump seized on the economic data to pressure the Federal Reserve, stating that with oil, food prices, and interest rates down, there should be “NO inflation” — and that the Fed should move quickly to cut rates.

-Will Global Trade be shaped?
+Will Global Trade be re-shaped?

 Is There Room for Negotiation?